isabella232/SC_FarazBhojani/RW Depth Screencast.md

 Introduction to Depth Data Screencast Script

+[TODO Faraz: Add metadata at top of each script, according to writing guide phase 3]

 ## Talking Head

 Hey what’s up everybody, this is Faraz.
 In this video, I’m going to show you how you can create filters to alter photos using depth data.